lbonanomi/scripts/README.md

 ### GitHub Things

-[ghe_bridge](https://github.com/lbonanomi/scripts/tree/master/ghe_bridge): So Employer pushes an "everyone in the pool" model for GHE, including non-engineering staff who may not be comfortable on a Linux commandline and have trouble with navigating a .gitconfig file.
+[ghe_bridge](ghe_bridge): So Employer pushes an "everyone in the pool" model for GHE, including non-engineering staff who may not be comfortable on a Linux commandline and have trouble with navigating a .gitconfig file.
 This microservice and bookmarklet combo allows for more business-oriented folks to push a button and get a fixed .gitconfig and a repository zipfile for GH Desktop.

-[git_cat_tree](https://github.com/lbonanomi/scripts/blob/master/git_cat_tree.rb): Documentation in Github Enterprise is a great idea!
+[git_cat_tree](git_cat_tree.rb): Documentation in Github Enterprise is a great idea!
 Git runbooks just-in GHE is a *terrible idea*.
 This is a convenience script for picking docco off of a GHE instance.
 Why not use a git clone?
 Because babeld can fail independently.

-[scripto.sh](https://github.com/lbonanomi/scripts/blob/master/scripto.sh): Function to automatically save local typescripts as gist-files on GitHub.com.
+[scripto.sh](scripto.sh): Function to automatically save local typescripts as gist-files on GitHub.com.

+### Jenkins Things

+[restart_thrashing_jenkins_master.sh](restart_thrashing_jenkins_master.sh): A quick localized check-and-restart for Jenkins masters.

+[jenkins_webhook.py](jenkins_webhook.py): Github Enterprise webhook for sanity checking for Jenkins controller VM Chef cookbooks.

 ### Linux/Unix Things

-[cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py): Calculate cosine text-similarity of files listed in ARGV, mixes well with a little shell glue and [polarizer](https://github.com/lbonanomi/polarizer).
+[cosanguine.py](cosanguine.py): Calculate cosine text-similarity of files listed in ARGV, mixes well with a little shell glue and [polarizer](https://github.com/lbonanomi/polarizer).

 Thank you to vpekar @ StackOverflow for the math function!

-[grouper.py](https://github.com/lbonanomi/scripts/blob/master/grouper.py): Calculate (potentially weighted) cosine text-similarity of files listed in ARGV like [cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py), but group files together on STDOUT line.
+[grouper.py](grouper.py): Calculate (potentially weighted) cosine text-similarity of files listed in ARGV like [cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py), but group files together on STDOUT line.

-[jaccard.py](https://github.com/lbonanomi/scripts/blob/master/jaccard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
+[jaccard.py](jaccard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
 This proved super-handy for checking ```rpm -qa``` lists between notionally sibling hosts.

-[natural.php](https://github.com/lbonanomi/scripts/blob/master/natural.php): Employer's legacy framework uses a logging scheme that rolls files over after they hit ~30MB, appending some variation of a timestamp to the old filename.
+[natural.php](natural.php): Employer's legacy framework uses a logging scheme that rolls files over after they hit ~30MB, appending some variation of a timestamp to the old filename.
 This can lead to very-full directories without any single file being over-large, preventing chats about log management with any particular development group.
 This script trolls a directory building a database of metaphone3 values and sizes for all file names and presents them in a report as virtual files.
 A less featureful (but less snarled) [python](https://github.com/lbonanomi/scripts/blob/master/natural.py) port is available, too.

 ```bash
 $ ~/natural